baaspack/baas-sdk/README.md

 }
 ```

 Messages always include an `action` property set to a `string` that tells the server how to process the message.
-Once the message is processed, the server sends a message to the client with the same `action` property value along with additional information cooresponding to the action.
+Once the message is processed, the server sends a message to the client with the same `action` property value along with additional information corresponding to the action.

 Here are the list of actions: